 Click on ‘A-Z’ in the navigation bar

 Click on ‘Study Advisers’ and follow the steps given on the page

 In some cases you may want to consult someone who is not related to your specific study programme’s curriculum.
 For example, if you fall behind due to extenuating circumstances or mental health issues, and it is not possible to correct this through an adjustment in your programme.
 If this is the case, you may use the contacts mentioned below.

 The Central Student Service Desk provides general information about studying at the UvA, such as information about registration, admission, tuition fees, student finance, grants and loans, student life, housing, studying abroad and much more.

 Student counsellors provide advice and support to students who have suffered a serious study delay or have special circumstances that influence their study progress.
 Circumstances are for example top-class athletics, a disability for which you need specific adaptations to enable studying, illness, pregnancy or parenthood and family circumstances (e.g. informal caregiving).
 Everything that is discussed with the student counsellor is confidential.

-The UvA Students Careers Center of the UvA offers professional guidance to prospective students, current students and recent graduates at key moments in their (academic) career.
+The UvA Students Careers Centre of the UvA offers professional guidance to prospective students, current students and recent graduates at key moments in their (academic) career.
 The career advisers are available to discuss your career options, choices and applications.
-The Student Careers Center also offers various workshops and information sessions about career subjects.
+The Student Careers Centre also offers various workshops and information sessions about career subjects.
 Read more on Student Careers Services.